shaunpatterson/Angular/README.md

  - In a separate terminal window, run `gulp serve` to launch the web server, which should open up the skeleton app at http://localhost:3000
  - Implement the steps outlined below in a branch.
 Use incremental commits where possible to show how you arrived at your solution
  - Push your story branch to your fork
- - Issue a [pull request](https://help.github.com/articles/using-pull-requests/) against this repo's master branch
+ - Send back a link to the branch in your forked repo in your Github account for review

 #### Notes/Troubleshooting